 Establishing a good starting position before attempting to pull on a flywheel is crucial for injury prevention and to get the most out of your rowing workout.
 When you sit on a rower, remind yourself of these key setup points:

-• Arms extended: Extend your arms fully without rounding your shoulders.
+- Arms extended: Extend your arms fully without rounding your shoulders.
 Get a good, full grip on the handles to prevent slipping.
-Palms should face down and wrists should be flat.
+Your palms should face down, and your wrists should be flat.

-• Snug feet: Your feet should rest snugly but comfortably between the foot plates and heel cradles, and your feet should be able to press flat into the platform when you push away.
-You need enough wiggle room to flex your foot when you return from a pull, but not so much that you might slip out.
+- Snug feet: Your feet should rest snugly but comfortably between the foot plates and heel cradles, and your feet should be able to press flat into the platform when you push away.
+You need enough wiggle room to flex your foot when you return from a pull, but not so much that you risk slipping out of the cradle entirely.

-• Gaze forward: Look at the monitor or something else directly in front of the machine.
-Turning your neck or shoulders can cause an injury.
+- Gaze forward: Look at the monitor or something else directly in front of the machine.
+Turning your neck or shoulders can potentially lead to injury.

 Step 1: Legs